GSimkus/gsimkus.github.io/README.md

 ## About

-The website mostly runs on Bootstrap, which you should chekc out if you want to make something similar.
+The website mostly runs on Bootstrap, which you should check out if you want to make something similar.